Content Security Policy (CSP) Guide: From Permissive to Strict Without Breaking the App

 Testing & Validation: Ensuring Your CSP Works

-- CSP Evaluator (Google): Helps you analyze your policy for security strength and potential bypasses.
+- CSP Evaluator (Google) analyzes a policy for known weaknesses and bypasses.

-- Barrion.io Dashboard: Continuously monitors your deployed CSP for violations and misconfigurations, providing real-time alerts.
+- Barrion.io Dashboard continuously monitors your deployed CSP for violations and misconfigurations and alerts you in real time.

 // Example: Simple Node.js endpoint to receive CSP reports